phronmophobic/blog/markdown/fastleannative.md

 ## Callbacks

-Some native function accept callbacks, aka function pointers, or upcalls.
+Some native functions accept callbacks, aka function pointers, or upcalls.
 This allows native functions to invoke functions in the higher level language.
 Just to give a flavor why this is useful, let's take a look at a few examples.

 ### glfw example